joshuacox/reactiondev/README.md

   A simple dockerized [reaction commerce](https://reactioncommerce.com/) dev environment, i use many flavors of linux on the same laptop, this gives me a consistent way of starting node to view my edits across them all.

-#### Alternative

-You can also use [NVM](https://github.com/creationix/nvm) and many other ways of managing node versions, this is just one.

 ### Usage

 `docker pull joshuacox/reactiondev`  and then run it with something like